Last Updated on April 6, 2022 by Anne-Marie

 - Position a rack in the upper third of your oven.
-Preheat the oven to 350 degrees F. Grease cookie sheets with cooking spray or use a silicon baking mat.
+Preheat the oven to 350 degrees F. Grease cookie sheets with cooking spray or use a silicone baking mat.

 - Drop the dough by tablespoon onto a cookie sheet.
 With your hand, lightly press the cookie down to form a 1/2 inch thick cookie.

-- Remove baking sheet from oven and let cool for 2 minutes.
+- Remove the baking sheet from the oven and let cool for 2 minutes.
 Then transfer the cookies to a cooling rack.